 Lift 15,000 lbs. for Full Wheel Service Capability

-BendPak bridge jacks feature rubber contact pads that are tougher than the rest.
-Resilient, sturdy and long-lasting, they never mark up or scratch your vehicle chassis or undercarriage.
+BendPak bridge jacks feature steel contact pads that are built to withstand heavy use.
+The four steel contact pads on each rolling bridge jack are in place to support both the axle and the lifting points of your vehicle.
 The jack is low-profile, so the pads fit comfortably underneath low-stance cars.

 High-pressure hydraulic power unit